NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Legacy of the Hammer.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in the Thievery skill and Engineering Lore.
-You gain the [[Feats/Concealing Legerdemain|Concealing Legerdemain]] skill feat.
+You gain the [[Concealing Legerdemain|Concealing Legerdemain]] skill feat.

 *Source: Pathfinder Dark Archive*
 *OGL*